slatedocs/slate/source/includes/_integration.md

 )
 ```

-For command message, it used direct exchange to deliver.
-With code of target application as routing key.
+For command message, it uses direct exchange to deliver.
+With the code of target application as routing key.

 ### Use Direct Exchange to send Event Message

-TODO

 # Integrate with Document Message

-As we metioned before, the document message was delivered as a *Group Message*.
-Each group message is like a envelop which wrapped one ore more message entries.
-The message group is also composited by body and headers as JSON, but its schema is much simplier.
+As metioned before, the document message was delivered as a *Group Message*.
+Each group message is like an envelop which wrapped more message entries.
+The message group is also composed of body and headers as JSON, but its schema is much simplier.

-Therefore, you need to gather the request entries into the group body(each entry contains its body and headers too).
-Then encoded it and publish it to RabbitMQ.
+Therefore, you need to gather the request entries into the group body(each entry contains it's body and headers too).
+Then encode it and publish it to RabbitMQ.

 ## Publish Update Request